-The Congresswoman was born and raised in Brownsville, Texas.
+Grace Flores Napolitano was born in Brownsville, Texas.
 After high school, she married and moved with her husband to California where they raised 5 children.

-Napolitano began her political career as a member of the Norwalk City Council, winning her first election in 1986.
-In 1989, Napolitano’s fellow council members selected her to serve as Mayor.
-During her council tenure, she addressed the city's need for jobs and reliable public transit.
+She began her political career in 1986 as a member of the Norwalk City Council, and in 1989 Napolitano’s fellow council members selected her to serve as Mayor.
+During her tenure, she addressed the city's need for jobs and reliable public transportation.

 Napolitano was elected in 1992 to the California Assembly, where she quickly earned a reputation as a hard worker and champion for international trade and economic expansion, environmental protection, transportation, immigration, small businesses, and women’s issues.